redhat-openshift-ecosystem/opct/docs/README.md

-# OpenShift Provider Certification Tool
+# OpenShift Provider Compatibility Tool

-Welcome to the documentation for the OpenShift Provider Certification Tool!
+Welcome to the documentation for the OpenShift Provider Compatibility Tool (OPCT)!

-OpenShift Provider Certification Tool is used to evaluate an OpenShift installation on a provider or hardware is in conformance.
+OPCT is used to evaluate an OpenShift installation on a provider or hardware is in conformance.

-Here you can find the initial steps to use the OpenShift Provider Certification Tool.
+Here you can find the initial steps to use the tool:

 - [User Guide](./user.md)
     - [Installation Check List](./user-installation-checklist.md)